 To give a little bit of background about the host, Ryan Manteufel has created Beers by The Numbers to entertain and provide informative beer content to all beer lovers out there.
 This podcast is dedicated to becoming one of the go-to podcasts if you want to learn more about beer.
 This podcast is different from the others since it focuses on good-to-know information in a very educational and entertaining way.

-In this episode, Ryan uncovers the mysteries of the beer foam.
+In this episode, Ryan uncovers the mysteries of the creamy foam.
 He compares the foam created when the beer is poured versus soda and champagne.
 Yes, your favorite soda also has a foam, right?
 But it is unlike the one in beer.
 Ryan will explain this further in this episode.
 Also, the science behind the creamy foam is defined in a way that is easily understood.

 Besides, Ryan also explains the pH levels and its role in creating a good beer foam.
 It also triggers a mental sense that changes the way we perceive the taste of the beer.
 This idea was compared with mint and chili, which gives us the feeling of coolness and heat.
 Lacing will also be discussed, which is the residue left from the foam beer head as you drink your beer.